roaatech/laravel-elastic-session/README.md

 ```

 Please note that the `putMapping()` method will automatically read the values from your sessions config file
-including the session.lifetime which will be used as the default TTL value.
+including the `session.lifetime` value (in minutes) which will be used as the default TTL value.

 ## Author
 Muhannad Shelleh <muhannad.shelleh@live.com>